-The facilitation process aims at providing a value chain perspective and co-create a common language and shared guidelines.
-It makes it easier to identify common benefits, strategies and clear hotspots for fast intervention making it more cost effective maximizing impact and benefit.
-This will result in GHG reductions in line with the Paris Agreement requirement for a well below 2 degrees scenario.
+SBT4buildings aims to co-create a common language and shared guidelines, from a value-chain perspective.
+It makes it easier to identify common benefits, strategies and hotspots for fast intervention - making SBT targets more cost-effective as well as maximizing impact and benefit.
+If achieved, this will result in GHG reductions in line with the goal of the Paris Agreement to slow warming to well below 2 degrees.
+SBT4buildings aligns companies’ SBT contributions to the required decarbonization toward a net-zero carbon system.

 Some of these cookies are essential, while others help us improve your experience by providing insights into how the site is being used.